-Industrial jobs are great for people who want to get involved in a hands-on industry working in a team environment.
+Industrial jobs are great for people who like variety in their work and want to get involved in a hands-on industry working in a team environment.
 A warehouse operative, otherwise called a picker packer or factory worker, is in charge of stock from the moment it enters a warehouse, right down to its departure for delivery.
 The specific duties can vary from stacking products, either by hand or using a forklift, taking inventory, checking for damages and picking and packing products for dispatch.
 The job can be great for those who enjoy working within a team in a hands-on goal-oriented setting.

 Being a warehouse worker is much more about mindset, experience and personality characteristics than it is about qualifications, however, there are definitely some standard qualities that will make an employer look favourably at an application.